YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Enjoy Your New Hair

-Low straight hairline planning example with rigid frontal border before FUE
+Ultra realistic low straight hairline planning example with full top hair visible before FUE

 Before You Choose a Low Straight Hairline

-A low straight hairline can be a reasonable hair transplant design in the right patient.
+A low straight hairline can be reasonable in the right patient.
 Some patients genuinely prefer a sharper, younger frame.
-The problem begins when that preference is treated as a drawing exercise instead of a surgical plan.
-Before I accept a low straight hairline, I have to check the moving forehead, facial proportions, first row graft choice, donor reserve, current hair loss pattern, and the patient’s future risk.
+The risk begins when that preference is treated like a drawing exercise instead of a surgical plan.
+Before I accept this design, I check the moving forehead, facial proportions, first row graft choice, donor reserve, current hair loss pattern, and future hair loss risk.

-That is the difference between taste and a planning mistake.
+That is the difference between personal taste and a planning mistake.
+The real risk is not straightness by itself.
+It is spending donor grafts on a youthful border that may age badly or become difficult to repair.
 A patient may like the outline.
-I still have to decide whether the outline can age with him, whether the donor can support it, and whether the details will look soft at conversation distance instead of artificial under normal light.
+I still need to decide whether the outline can age with him, whether the donor can support it, and whether the first row will look soft at conversation distance instead of artificial under normal light.

 Low straight hairline planning checks before FUE